fr13nd230/fr13nd230/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is KADDOUR Abderrahmane.
 =============================================================================================================================================

-Full stack web applications developer.
+Backend applications developer | Offensive security expert.
 --------------------------------------

-So as i said, i am a full stack web application developer but i have a good experience in such other fields such as machine learning and cybersecurity, now i am focusing on the back end development part and aiming to gain more experience in machine learning field.
+So as i said, i am a backend application developer as i am an offensive security expert, now i am focusing on the building pckages side and also how to constract beautiful optimized API's as i am ambisious and always excited to learn something new.

 *   🌍  I'm based in Tiaret, Algeria.
 *   ✉️  You can contact me at [darkvally4@gmail.com](mailto:darkvally4@gmail.com)